dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 s

-= γkTm
+= γkT m

-= γRTµ
+= γRT µ

 ,

 (47.24)

-from which it is evident that the speed of sound depends only on the gas temper-ature and not on the pressure or the density.
+from which it is evident that the speed of sound depends only on the gas temper- ature and not on the pressure or the density.
 We also have observed that

-(47.25)where hv2i is the mean square of the speed of the molecules.
-It follows thatc2
+(47.25) where hv2i is the mean square of the speed of the molecules.
+It follows that c2

 = (γ/3)hv2i, or